johngavel/Terminal/README.md

 * loop - call this function in the loop function of the Arduino.
 ### Terminal Configuration
 * configure - This uses another terminal setup and configuration for itself.
 * setEcho - This configures the terminal class to echo the incoming data.
+* getEcho - Returns the echo setting for the terminal.
 * useColor - The Terminal Class can use the common color escape codes.
 However not all terminals process these.
 * useBS - Depending on the Terminal you use it will send a BackSpace character or a Delete character when you press the Backspace Key.
 Configure for your terminal.
 * useDel - Depending on the Terminal you use it will send a BackSpace character or a Delete character when you press the Backspace Key.
 Configure for your terminal.